-You don’t need to understand this section – it is for those people who like to understand why it is possible to connect a VCR this way.
+You don’t need to understand this section – it is for those people who like to understand why it is possible to connect a VCR via the green socket.

 The video signal from a VCR has the black and white picture and the colour information all joined together – called composite video.